Bhpsngum/bin/arena-draft-changelog.md

 ### Gameplay
 - Score boosting mechanism adjusted to prevent massive point increase late-game
 - Ship limit for MS and Main modes 3 --> 2
+- Improve team auto-balance algorithm
+- Team points table shows value up to decimal points if more than one winning team has same integer value as their points.
 ### Resources
-- Reworked some textures and OBJs thanks to Caramel and Notus.
+- Rework some textures and OBJs thanks to Caramel and Notus.
 ### Code and hosting
 #### General
-- All template names can now be referred using their aliases in related commands or methods, e.g O-Defender --> odef, Advanced-Fighter --> advf
+- All template names can now be referred using their aliases in related commands or methods, e.g O-Defender --> odef, Advanced-Fighter --> advf.
+- Various bug fixes and enhancements.
 #### Commands
 - Add `banregex <regex>` command to ban players by RegExp.
 - Add `hide <template>` and `unhide <template>` to hide/unhide ships from list of playable ships.
 - All ban-related commands (`ban`, `banphrase` and `banregex`) now apply to any ship currently staying in the game if they match the banning condition.
-- Add `time <time>` command to set/view timer value while mod is running.
+- Add `time <time>` command to set/view timer value while mod is running and to view elapsed time.
-- Add `elapsed` command to see how long the game has been running.
+- Add `lockdown <mode> <duration>` command to prevent new players from joining the game.
+- Add `unspec <id>` to turn a spectator (not kicked) to player.
+- Add `player <id>` to show a player's info by ID.
+- Rework `info` command.
 #### Gameplay code
 - Add `GAME_OPTIONS.spectator_hue` to set spectator hue for Main, MS and Battlefield modes.
 - Add `GAME_OPTIONS.stage_points` as a factor to control score boost.
 - Add `BASES.spawning_invulnerability_distance_limit_ratio` to control spawning invulnerability after leaving base to a certain range.
+- Add map property `isolating_point` to specify a point where kicked and locked down ships will be placed in.
 #### Ability System functionalities
+- Add new Helper function `HelperFunctions.addAlien(options, options_when_spawned)`.
+- Add new option for some parameters in `AbilityManager.assign(...args)`:
+	- `ignoreReset.nameset`: Do not change the ship name binding to this player in usage limit data after assignment.
+	- You can defined `bypass.others` and `ignoreReset.others` to define default values for options you don't specify.

+	e.g `bypass = { others: true, limit: false }` will bypass everything but ship limit.
 - New ship's custom properties added:
 	- `ship.custom.anti_teleportation`: Marks that this ship should immune to teleporting
 	- `ship.custom.nerf_teleporters`: Marks that any ship trying to teleport this ship should be nerfed